acgold/SimpleFeatures.jl/docs/src/how_it_works.md

 This data structure allows `SimpleFeatures` to:
-- interface with GDAL and GEOS (coming soon) for fast operations (using using [ArchGDAL.jl](https://github.com/yeesian/ArchGDAL.jl/) and [LibGEOS.jl](https://github.com/JuliaGeo/LibGEOS.jl), respectively)
+- interface with GDAL and GEOS for fast I/O and operations (using using [ArchGDAL.jl](https://github.com/yeesian/ArchGDAL.jl/) and [LibGEOS.jl](https://github.com/JuliaGeo/LibGEOS.jl), respectively)
 - provide a preview of the geometry's WKT for viewing
 - represent geometries (`wkb`) in Julia without needing to define a new SimpleFeatures type for each type of geometry.
 SimpleFeatures uses ArchGDAL geometry types for geometry type info.